karascr/Helpful-tools/capture_frames_from_video/README.md

 ### parameters ###

--f / --file = video file path
+-f / --file = video file path \n
--s / -seconds = program will save frames every # seconds, # is second parameter --shrink = Enter a value to shrink frame, default value is 1.
+-s / -seconds = program will save frames every # seconds, # is second parameter \n --shrink = Enter a value to shrink frame, default value is 1.
 If shrink is 2, frame's sizes will multiplied by 1/2.

 ### Usage ###